umamicode/umamicode2.github.io/README.md

 ### Projects
 - Industry-University partnership research on <Stock Interrelation Research using Keyword and Supply Chain data> with NH Investment & Securities X Seoul National University
-- An upcoming Research Oriented Project with LG AI Research
+- An upcoming Research-Oriented Project with LG AI Research